 NOTE: This article presents preliminary guidance and is subject to change based on physician feedback and any new regulatory or legal standards in this rapidly evolving space.

-In a recent survey of physicians, we found over 90% of physicians see some potential for artificial intelligence to help their medical practice in some way, including 70% who see an opportunity when it comes to charting and documentation.
+In a survey of physicians, we found over 90% of physicians see some potential for artificial intelligence to help their medical practice in some way, including 70% who see an opportunity when it comes to charting and documentation.
 It’s no surprise, then, that Doctors Manitoba has been receiving inquiries on a regular basis from physicians asking about using AI for charting and other purposes, especially considering the 10+ hours per week physicians spend on administrative tasks.
 As we work together to find ways to reduce the administrative burdens for physicians at a systemic level, we’re taking a look at some of the responsibilities that arrive with using AI.

+Because AI Scribes are a relatively recent advancement, many organizations have stressed a cautious approach.
 The American Medical Association notes that physicians should understand that new technologies present new risks, particularly if they are using [them] in direct patient care.
 Physicians need to understand these risks and carefully weigh the benefits of engaging with these new tools prior to integrating them in their workflow.”

 Your Responsibility: Consent, Privacy, and Accuracy